zextras/tech-doc/source/carbonio/_management/mobile.rst

 -----------------

-Quarantine and block dummy emails can be customized by using the :command:`zxsuite mobile setABQMessage` message command; messages can be customised at global or domain level, and multiple languages can be set.
+Quarantine and block dummy emails can be customized by using the :command:`carbonio mobile setABQMessage` message command; messages can be customised at global or domain level, and multiple languages can be set.